-I support the brand strategy and communications team at SickKids Foundation, which fundraises for The Hospital for Sick Children.
-I'm also a board member at both Social Planning Toronto, where we challenge inequity to spark social and policy change, as well as the Community Foundations of Canada, which is the leadership organization for more than 190 community foundations that help drive local solutions for national change.
+I provide marketing and equity, diversity, and inclusion support to SickKids Foundation, which raises funds for The Hospital for Sick Children (SickKids).
+I'm also a board member at both Social Planning Toronto, which challenges inequity to spark social and policy change, and Community Foundations of Canada, which supports 200+ foundations that drive local solutions for national change.

-My work in the non-profit sector and as a journalist, editor, instructor, and marketer has appeared in newspapers, magazines, books, TV news and radio programs, podcasts, and classrooms.
-I've also overseen editorial teams to support TV shows, podcasts and an outdoor festival in Central Park.
-From New York City, Abu Dhabi, and Silicon Valley, I helped manage global newsrooms of multimedia correspondents during tumultuous transitions such as the Arab Spring and 2016 U.S. presidential election.
-In Toronto, I documented Shopify's impact and growth into Canada's most valuable company and also led teams of content marketers and designers as well as video producers there during the COVID-19 pandemic.
+My work in the non-profit sector and, previously, as a journalist, editor, instructor, and tech marketer has popped up in newspapers, magazines, books, blogs, vlogs, TV news and radio programs, podcasts, and classrooms.
+I also led editorial teams to support a festival in Central Park and American TV shows.
+In New York City, Silicon Valley, and Abu Dhabi, I helped manage global newsrooms of multimedia correspondents during tumultuous transitions such as the Arab Spring and 2016 U.S. presidential election.
+In Toronto, I documented Shopify's impact and growth into Canada's most valuable company and led teams of content marketers, video producers, and content designers there during the COVID-19 pandemic.

-I am a writer at heart who, over the years, has covered social issues such as food security, human rights advocacy, and supporting marginalized workers for publications including Entrepreneur, Inc., OZY, and HuffPost.
+Still, I'm a writer at heart.
+I've advocated for food security, human rights protection, and supporting marginalized workers through publications including Entrepreneur, Inc., OZY, and HuffPost.
 I also spent eight months reporting for The Wall Street Journal's “Waste Lands” series, which revisited the little-noticed aftermath of the U.S. nuclear-arms buildup and became a finalist for a Pulitzer Prize.